I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 His words lingered, yanking her thoughts back to him with an unsettling force.
 She swallowed, her pulse kicking against her ribs as she struggled to hold her emotions.
 But his voice clung to her senses, each syllable wrapping around her like a touch she couldn’t shake.
 What was he implying?

-Her gaze locked onto his, and heat flared beneath her skin, betraying her before she could stop it.
-She fought for composure, shaking her head as warmth tingled at her fingertips, leaving her grasping for something—anything—sensible to say.
+Heat flared beneath her skin, betraying her before she could stop it.
+Adeline’s gaze locked onto his, and she fought for composure, shaking her head as warmth tingled at her fingertips, leaving her grasping for something—anything—sensible to say.

-Adeline lifted her gaze, arching a brow.
-Her tone measured.
-“Your reputation precedes you, Your Grace,” she said, her words light but sharp.
+A slow breath steadied her.
+She lifted her chin and arched a brow.
+“Your reputation precedes you, Your Grace,” she said, her tone light but edged.
 “Even in the quietest corners of Sussex, your name carries weight.
 I can only imagine the first act of your play stirring enough scandal to make the ladies clutch their pearls and faint from shock.”

 It took a moment for Adeline to see if her words had landed, and when she noticed the surprise flash across Adrian’s face, a sharp, unrestrained laugh escaped him.
 It startled her, the sound so unexpected that it hung in the air between them, making her pulse quicken.
 He awkwardly cleared his throat, and his usual composure slid back into place.